 i.e. $100,000/year = $3,000,000.

-Before we begin discussing which accounts to use, there are a few important considerations to make note of.
-In many cases, it will make sense to begin investing in the most tax-advantaged accounts and work your way down to less tax-advantaged accounts as you start to fill these up.
+Before we begin discussing which accounts to use, there are a few essential considerations to make note of.
+In many cases, it will make sense to start investing in the most tax-advantaged accounts and work your way down to less tax-advantaged accounts as you fill these up.
 However, everyone’s situation is different, and there is certainly room for flexibility when deciding which accounts to fill up first.

 Other important considerations to take into account before investing include how much debt you have and how much you will be able to save based on your cash flow.
 If you have a large amount of debt (especially high-interest credit card debt), it may make sense to focus on paying this down before worrying about maxing out your retirement accounts.
 This goes hand-in-hand with your cash flow, since paying off debt will free up more money to be used to save for retirement.
 However, it is vital to create a budget so that you have the power to control where your money is going and make sure enough is being saved to reach your goals.